divio/application-documentation/docs/standards/structure.rst

 the *actions* they can take, and the *effects* that will follow.

-It should not describe what happens behind the scenes, and it should not rely on technical terms in its explanations (expanations in general belong in the *Key topics* section).
+It should not describe what happens behind the scenes, and it should not rely on technical terms in its explanations (explanations in general belong in the *Key topics* section).

 As far as possible, the ``user`` documentation needs to take the user through simple steps of operation so that they can see how to achieve basic things with it.